Investigating the performance of RPM JTWPAs by optimizing LC-resonator elements: Results and Discussion

 \subsection{Ideal case: zero loss}

+When designing the elements of a resonator, one might have certain limitations due to, for example, fabrication technologies, materials used or circuit design.
+These can restrain our options, so a suboptimal value is used.
+In Figs.~\ref{fig:GainOpt}-\ref{fig:cross_sec} we show that for a not optimal choice of $C_c$ ($C_r$) there is a range of $C_r$ ($C_c$) that can still optimize the response.
+In Figs.~\ref{fig:CrCcheatmap}-\ref{fig:CrCcheatmap_Dk} we optimize the resonator elements by spanning over a range of $(C_r, C_c)$ combinations each pumped at an optimized pump frequency.

-Figure~\ref{fig:GainOpt} shows the gain and squeezing spectra depending on $C_r$ and $C_c$.
-In Figs.~\ref{fig:GainOpt}(a) and (b) $C_c=43\,$fF while $C_r$ is swept.
-The heatmaps show small performance at small $C_r<25\,$pF, while above that value $G$ and $S_X$ quickly increase.
+Figure~\ref{fig:GainOpt} shows the gain, (a) and (c), and squeezing spectra, (b) and (d), depending on $C_r$ for a fixed ${C_c=43\,}$fF and $f_p = 6 \,$GHz.
+In Figs.~\ref{fig:GainOpt}(a) and (b) show small performance at small $C_r<25\,$pF, while above that value $G$ and $S_X$ quickly increase.
 However, after achieving maximum performance, $\sim 50\,$pF, the device bandwidth starts to decrease.
+The cross sections of Figs.~\ref{fig:GainOpt}(a) and (b) are shown in Figs.~\ref{fig:GainOpt}(c) and (d) respectively, for easier visualization.

-In Figs.~\ref{fig:GainOpt}(c) and (d) $C_r=11\,$pF is fixed while $C_c$ is being changed.
+In Figs.~\ref{fig:GainOpt}(c) and (d) $C_r=11\,$pF and $f_p = 6 \,$GHz are fixed, while $C_c$ is being changed.
+In this case, the device has poor performance at $C_c \gtrsim 25\,$fF, while performance increases at smaller $C_c$ values.
+Noticeably, the bandwidth degrades quickly after reaching an optimal point at $C_c \approx20\,$fF.

+Alternatively, Fig.~\ref{fig:GainOptB} shows the gain and squeezing spectra depending on $C_c$ for a fixed $C_r=11\,$pF and $f_p = 6 \,$GHz; Figs.~\ref{fig:GainOptB}(c) and (d) show their respective cross sections.
 In this case, the device has poor performance at $C_c \gtrsim 25\,$fF, while performance increases at smaller $C_c$ values.
 Noticeably, the bandwidth degrades quickly after reaching an optimal point at $C_c \approx20\,$fF.

 Thus, while both $C_r$ and $C_c$ affect maximum gain and bandwidth, $C_c$ plays a stronger role in the device bandwidth, agreeing with previous studies~\cite{Navarro2021}.

 Figure~\ref{fig:cross_sec} shows the cross sections marked by the solid yellow and dashed black lines in Fig.~\ref{fig:GainOpt}.
 It can be seen that both gain and squeezing have optimal point with $C_c$ being the most relevant parameter, as seen by the quick decrease of performance for $C_c$ away from the optimal point.